jmmcd/jmmcd.github.com/research.md

 algorithms, graph problems, and interactive evolutionary computation as a tool in creative workflows.

+I am interested in talking to potential students about opportunities to pursue PhD research at UCD in areas that match my research interests.
+Some keywords: machine learning; evolutionary computation;
+grammatical methods; graphs and networks; network security; art, music and design; regression and classification; analytics; minimum description length; optimisation; metaheuristics.

 I've worked and studied at:

 * the National University of Ireland, Galway (BSc in computer science